sharon2711/NielsenIQ_home_assignment/README.md

    gradle clean build
    ```

-4. Run the following command to start the application using Docker Compose:
+4. Run the following command to start MySQL and Redis using Docker Compose:

    ```
    docker-compose up
    ```

+5. Open the project in IntelliJ IDEA.

+6. Run the main application class.

-5. The application should now be running on `http://localhost:8080`.
+7. The application should now be running on `http://localhost:8080`.